-The following pay versus performance disclosures are required by Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K. Mr. Kaufman served as our CEO and Messrs.
-Caulfield, Elenio, Kilgore and Weber have served as our other NEOs in all years presented.
-The following table shows the total compensation for our CEO and the other NEOs for the past three fiscal years as set forth in the Summary Compensation Tables for the covered years, the "compensation actually paid" ("CAP") to our CEO and on an average basis for our other NEOs (in each case, as determined under SEC rules), our total shareholder return ("TSR"), the TSR of FTSE Nareit Mortgage REITs over the same period, our net income and distributable earnings (which is our "company-selected measure" for 2022 for purposes of this disclosure).
+The following pay versus performance disclosures are required by Section 953(a) of the Dodd-Frank Act and Item 402(v) of Regulation S-K. Messrs.
+Kaufman, Elenio, Caulfield, Kilgore and Weber served as our NEOs in 2022, 2021 and 2020, while Messrs.
+Kaufman, Elenio, Caulfield, Katz and van der Reis served as our NEOs in 2023.
+The following table shows the total compensation for our NEOs for the past four fiscal years as set forth in the Summary Compensation Tables for the covered years, the "compensation actually paid" ("CAP") to our CEO and on an average basis for our other NEOs (in each case, as determined under SEC rules), our TSR, the TSR of FTSE Nareit Mortgage REITs over the same period, our net income and distributable earnings (which is our "company-selected measure" for 2023 for purposes of this disclosure).
 The amounts for CAP do not reflect the actual amount of compensation earned by or paid to the NEOs during the covered years.
 Please refer to the Compensation Discussion and Analysis section included in this report and in previous reports for information about how the Compensation Committee has assessed the Company's performance and NEOs compensation in a given year.